Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of track type.md

 - volume: the volume of the track
 - bpm: the tempo (BPM)
 - name: the name of the piece the track belongs to
-- sampler_channel: the sampler channel number the track corresponds to in sampler module
+- daw_channel: the daw channel number the track corresponds to in daw module

 The `__getitem__` built-in function of the piece type (that is, the syntax of `a[index]`, where a is the track type and index is the index of the track, with 0 being the first track) now returns the track type (track type).
 It has the same complete information as the piece type and can be used to extract type information.